 • Johnson was an artist and illustrator: According to a cached version of Johnson’s LinkedIn page, he attended the well-regarded Ringling School of Art & Design.
 He also owned his own T-shirt design company called St. Jolly T-Shirt Co.
 The T-shirt company’s Web site shows designs for iron-on transfers.
 The drawings are mostly centered around cars, jets and motorcycles.
 The drawings are signed by Johnson and some include cartoon women standing next to the vehicles.

-NBC New York: “Johnson had no criminal record.
+• The gun: NBC New York: “Johnson had no criminal record.
 His handgun was purchased in Florida in 1991, two law enforcement sources said.
 He was not licensed to carry in New York City.”